Susan George (actress): Later career

 George moved into producing and later returned to England.

 Personal life

-Susan George was married to British actor Simon MacCorkindale from 5 October 1984 until his death on 14 October 2010.
+Susan George was married to Simon MacCorkindale from 1984 until his death in 2010.
 They did not have any children.

-Before her marriage, she had a four-year relationship with American singer Jack Jones, and, circa 1980, spent another four years as the partner of casino manager Derek Webster.
+Before her relationship with MacCorkindale began in 1982, she had a four-year relationship with American singer Jack Jones from 1972–1976, and spent another four years as the partner of casino manager Derek Webster from 1977–1981.

 George breeds Arabian horses and has a stud farm called Georgian Arabians.

+In 2016 she launched the charity Lasting Life – the Simon MacCorkindale Legacy as a cancer support charity in memory of her husband.
+In the King's birthday honours list in June 2026 she was made an MBE for charitable service.